Are you having a difficult time writing blog posts for your art blog?

 My passion and goals were to continue to make a living selling my art online, so I had no choice but to learn how to write.

-I spent many hours over the years researching how to build a successful art blog and learn how to write more effectively.
+I spent many hours researching how to build a successful art blog and learn how to write more effectively.

 I would not be here today selling my art online if I didn’t focus on developing a content marketing plan.